Best Waterfalls In Greece – Greek Waterfalls To Keep You Cool

 To reach the waterfall, it is good to start walking either at Platanos or Agios Ioannis, two villages three to four hours distant from Lepida.

-Those who are less keen on walking can drive along a somewhat difficult dirt path and then walk towards the falls.
-The hike lasts for about an hour after you have parked your car in the designated area.
+Those less keen on walking can drive along a difficult dirt path and then walk towards the falls.
+Once you have parked your car in the designated parking lot, it will be a minimum 40-minute hike up to one hour.

-Souda waterfalls make it a fantastic day trip if you are spending your holidays in the Tzoumerka Mountains, one of the best places to visit in Greece during winter.
+Souda waterfalls make it a fantastic day trip if you spend your holidays in the Tzoumerka Mountains, one of the best places to visit in Greece during winter.

 The twin waterfalls belong to the Peristeri and Arathos National Park in Epirus and are surrounded by a beautiful, rugged terrain and incredibly dense fir forest.

-To reach the waterfalls, it is possible to embark on a one-hour hike from Theodoriana, a village about one thousand meters above your destination.
+To reach the waterfalls, it is possible to embark on a one-hour hike from the village of Theodoriana, about one thousand meters above your destination.

-As you can see, there are so many beautiful waterfalls in Greece; all you have to do is tell us which Greek waterfall you’ll visit first.
+As you can see, there are so many beautiful waterfalls in Greece; you only have to tell us which Greek waterfall you’ll visit first.

 Leave a Reply